4.5 out of 5

 Terra Memoria - Screenshot

 Not only are you adventuring to save the world, you are also doing many other things along the way.
-You’ll do required errands that require finding someone or help build a bridge but also you’ll have opportunities to do much more quick side quests.
+You’ll do required errands that involve finding someone or helping to build a bridge, but at the same time, you’ll have opportunities to do much quicker side quests.
 These occur just by talking to someone not involved with your quests.
 For example, someone will ask you to search town for a wrench or their pet goldfish.
-Some errands will take time such as fixing up sanctuaries across the world.
+Some errands will take time, though, such as fixing up sanctuaries across the world.

-Any task you take on, you are rewarded with items and money.
-Money is much needed in this game to do cooking and building a town and it feels challenging enough to try and earn some cash as items from merchants aren’t cheap.
+With any task you take on, you are rewarded with items and money.
+Money is much needed in this game to do cooking and to build a town.
+It can be challenging enough to try and earn some cash because items from merchants aren’t cheap.
 It’s unfortunate that each battle doesn’t give you cash.
 At least inns and transportation don’t cost anything.

 When you complete the game’s main story, you can continue doing your side quests and one of the best features of the game, town building.